Ounces to Cups: Your 2026 Kitchen Conversion Guide

 Liquid Ounces vs. Dry Ounces: What’s the Difference?

-Here’s where it gets a *little* more nuanced.
+Here’s where it gets a little more nuanced.
 When we talk about “ounces” in cooking, we could mean two different things: fluid ounces (a measure of volume) or weight ounces (a measure of mass).
-The “8 fluid ounces = 1 cup” rule applies specifically to fluid ounces.
+The “8 fluid ounces = 1 cup” rule applies In particular to fluid ounces.

 For instance, 1 US cup of all-purpose flour is approximately 4.25 ounces by weight.
 1 US cup of granulated sugar is roughly 7 ounces by weight.
 You see the discrepancy?
-This is why many professional bakers prefer using a kitchen scale for dry ingredients to ensure consistency.
+This is why many professional bakers prefer using a kitchen scale for dry ingredients.
+Southern Living also recently discussed converting grams to cups for baking projects, further emphasizing the importance of understanding these differences.

 The US system also has a “dry cup” which is slightly larger than a liquid cup, but this is rarely used in standard home recipes.
 Stick to the liquid cup for volume measurements unless otherwise specified.